The Himalayan Express

 After breakfast we drive 100 km to Everest Rongbuk Base Camp.
 The mountain stands before us, soaring 8,848m into the heavens.
 There are few sights on earth that challenge the imagination in quite the same way.
 In the afternoon we visit Rongbuk, which was once the largest monastic centre in the region.
 It is a settlement that all mountaineers must pass through when attempting the treacherous north face of Everest.

-After breakfast we begin the eight-hour drive to Kathmandu stopping en-route for lunch and photo stops, on this remarkable remote and scenic journey.
+After breakfast we begin the three and a half hour drive to Kathmandu stopping en-route for photo stops, on this remarkable remote and scenic journey.
 On arrival in Kathmandu we check into our hotel.

 20/10/2019 Kathmandu (BLD)